benwilcock/axon-initializr/README.md

 # Netflix Built their Own Application Generator to Boost Dev Productivity.
 Here's How You Can, Too.

-If you watch [Taylor Wicksell of Netflix's SpringOne Platform keynote][keynote] you can’t help but be blown away by the sheer productivity of their engineering team.
+If you watch [Taylor Wicksell of Netflix's SpringOne Platform keynote on YouTube][keynote] you can’t help but be blown away by the sheer productivity of their engineering team.
 Last year, over 300 Spring-based apps went into production – an incredible achievement.

 [![Taylor Wicksell of Netflix's SpringOne Platform Keynote](http://img.youtube.com/vi/mln3_o6qlBo/maxresdefault.jpg)](http://www.youtube.com/watch?v=mln3_o6qlBo)